Check Out my Knitting Supplies Store here...

 Baby shawls are usually either round or rectangular.
 Round shawls tend to be knitted from the center out initially on double pointed needles, and then on a circular needle as the knitting 'out-grows' the double pointed needles.

 Often rectangular shawls are knitted on circular needles because to make it easier to manage a large number of stitches.

 Baby blankets tend to be made using a heavier ply of wool (usually at least an 8 ply) on larger needles than most other baby knits.

 Most baby blanket patterns are either a square or a rectangle of a textured or lace stitch pattern with a border in a different stitch.

 Are you looking for a knitting project that is a bit more fun - how about a hand knitted baby toy?

 You can make anything from a simple ball with a bell insert so that it make a noise when your baby plays with it, to a jointed teddy bear complete with a full outfit!

 If you are looking for baby knitting patterns, check out my page on baby knitting patterns.
-Some of the patterns are free, but most of the really nice ones you will have to buy!
+Some of the patterns are free, but many of the really nice ones you will have to buy!

 I would recommend that you select a small number of good pattern books that offer a variety of basic shapes and styles of baby knitting - you can always customise your own patterns as you gain more experience as a knitter.